our digital manufacturing ecosystem

 With steering in place, it was time to install the seat.
 We had previously already welded a seat frame on the car so that we could sneak the batteries below the driver.
 We knew the seat had to hinge up and down, so we used some U-clamps to hold the seat down and also allow it to rotate over the front support bar.

-Stay tuned for part 3 where we'll give you a look at the final car in action at Maker Faire!
+In Part 3 of this series, we give you a look at the final car in action at Maker Faire!